Estimated reading time: 5 minutes

 We had a wonderful table close enough to hear the ocean but far enough away from the seawall to avoid getting splashed by the occasional rogue wave.

-One ordered quickly and was served within minutes, since the kitchen was about to close.
+We ordered quickly and were served within minutes, since the kitchen was about to close.

 I went off the rails and had French Toast; it was terrific.
 The service was outstanding and the view spectacular.